devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/components/logging.md

 useful for not missing touchdown spikes when logging at a lower rate than the contact substep rate.

+Because impacts are applied as **velocity jumps** (impulses) rather than continuous forces, the spike will appear in `impact_*` diagnostics but not in the continuous `acc_x/y/z` or `spec_bx/by/bz` channels.
+Those channels reflect the smooth dynamics evaluated at the log boundary, not the instantaneous impact impulse.

 ## Log sinks

 A *log sink* receives log entries and decides how to store them.